hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 ### Unit Testing

 For unit testings, we utilised Jest in conjunction with SuperTest.
-For some of us, it was our first venture into unit testing so we wrote basic, yet succinct tests for our applications.
+For some of us, it was our first venture into unit testing so we wrote basic, yet succinct, tests for our applications.
 You can see one of them below:

 ```javascript
 describe("Friends endpoint", () => {